hl7au/au-fhir-base/input/pagecontent/generalguidance.md

   * The endorsed set of values, where available, should be considered as the starting position for the set of values (e.g. the [RCPA - SPIA Chemical Pathology Terminology Reference Set](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/spia-chemical-pathology-refset-3?ui:source=search)).
 * For Australian specific demographic concepts (e.g. Australian Defence Force veteran status or Australian indigenous status or Australian states and territories) the applicable national standard is used.
 This often resulting in a new FHIR code system, published in AU Base, to make that terminology available in FHIR:
   * The applicable standard depends on the meaning and use of the element:
-    * If the driver is reporting thenAustralian Bureau of Statistics and/or Australian Institute of Health and Welfare concepts are typically preferred, and refer to current standard for person and provider identification in healthcare.
+    * If the driver is reporting then Australian Bureau of Statistics and/or Australian Institute of Health and Welfare concepts are typically preferred and refer to current standard for person and provider identification in healthcare.
 * For other concepts (e.g. not clinical or Australian specific demographics) the applicable standard is used where it is available.
 Preference is given to the international and/or FHIR implemented terminology for that concept (e.g. the terminology for country codes or language codes or MIME types).
-* Where possible, widely-implemented international terminology is used with concepts added or enhanced rather than creating new competing code systems.
+* Where possible, widely implemented international terminology is used with concepts added or enhanced rather than creating new competing code systems.
 Only where a set of concepts is semantically bounded and Australian specific is the preferred long term solution to create and manage an Australian jurisdictional terminology published in a FHIR code system.

 #### Data Type Profile Approach
 AU Base data type profiles are definitional and used to describe a concept relevant for usage in the Australian healthcare context.
 It is preferred to use a data type profile over a new extension or an inline slice in a base resource profile.
 Typically the data type that is profiled: